-If you can’t join ‘em on the field, join ‘em behind the scenes with some of the best Super Bowl jobs.
+If you can't join 'em on the field, join 'em behind the scenes.

-Long before the National Football League’s season wound down and the final two teams were left standing, cities across the United States slugged out their own battle for the right to host the Big Game.
+Long before the National Football League's season winds down and the final two teams are left standing, cities across the United States slugged out their own battle for the right to host the Big Game.

 Why?
 Because having the Super Bowl in your city means an influx of millions of dollars as people pour in for the game.

-All of those visitors buy plane tickets, hotel rooms, load up on food and drinks, go to restaurants and pay for parking.
-For any city, hosting the Super Bowl puts a jolt into the local economy that can have a lasting effect.
-In February, 2017 that jolt will be coming to Houston Texas.
+All of those visitors buy plane tickets and hotel rooms, load up on food and drinks, go to restaurants, and pay for parking.

-Another benefit to hosting the Super Bowl is the need for workers goes through the roof.
-Every hotel and restaurant has to prepare for the flood of crazed fans and that means they need extra help, meaning there are a lot of Super Bowl jobs available.
+Another benefit of hosting the Super Bowl is that the need for workers goes through the roof.
+Every hotel and restaurant has to prepare for the flood of crazed fans by getting some extra help, meaning there are a lot of Super Bowl jobs available.

-The guys on the field aren’t the only stars around when it’s the Super Bowl.
-From rock stars to Hollywood legends, they all come out for the show.
-In 2016, when Super Bowl 50 was played in Santa Clara, CA, one company planned to hire 300 extra limo drivers for that weekend alone.
+The guys on the field aren't the only stars around when it's Super Bowl time.
+From rock stars to Hollywood legends, lots of A-listers come out for the show.
+In 2016, when Super Bowl L was played in Santa Clara, CA, one company planned to hire 300 extra limo drivers for that weekend alone.

-Just make sure you know where you’re going, you’re a safe driver and you can keep your mouth closed.
-Telling your friends who is in your car and putting pictures on Facebook or Instagram are a sure way to get into trouble.
+If you're interested in the job, just make sure you know where you're going, you're a safe driver, and you can keep your mouth closed.
+Telling your friends who is in your car and putting pictures on Facebook or Instagram are sure ways to get into trouble.

-Super Bowl 50 packed over 71,000 crazed fans into one stadium.
-That’s a lot of people in one place at one time.
+Super Bowl L packed over 71,000 crazed fans into one stadium — that's a lot of people in one place at one time.
 Add the excitement of the game and a few beers and you can expect there will be some injuries.
-Local hospitals and clinics will gear up and have their staff on hand for Super Bowl weekend, but the stadium also needs to have medical staff on hand.
+Local hospitals and clinics will gear up and have their staff ready to go for a Super Bowl weekend, but the stadium also needs to have medical staff on hand.

-When Super Bowl 48 was played at Metlife Stadium in East Rutherford, New Jersey, they brought in a portable ER for the day.
+When Super Bowl XLVIII was played at Metlife Stadium in East Rutherford, NJ, they actually brought in a portable ER for the day.
 Because that was a cold-weather game, other issues like hypothermia and slips and falls came into play.